archethic-foundation/archethic-docs/docs/participate/bridge/README.md

 The user deploys an HTLC smart contract on the EVM blockchain through the bridge's EVM pool.

- This pool ensures the capacity of the swap's initiator, fee distribution (see [see Safety Module](#safety-module)), lock time period, and the recipient's address for the assets to be bridged.
+ This pool ensures the capacity of the swap's initiator, fee distribution ([see Safety Module](#safety-module)), lock time period, and the recipient's address for the assets to be bridged.

 Similarly, the user must deploy a contract on Archethic under the same conditions while specifying the recipient wallet to receive the funds.